 In some of these situations, you could be correct.
 But in others, the insurance company may have deducted thousands of dollars unnecessarily.

-The best way to know for sure is to contact a car accident lawyer as soon as you can after your collision.
+The most effective way to find out is to contact a car accident lawyer as soon as possible after your collision.
 We’ll investigate the accident, gather as much evidence as possible, and fairly evaluate how much fault, if any, you have.

 If the insurance company’s estimate deviates widely from this number, we’ll negotiate with them for a more realistic appraisal.